mackelab/python-intro/README.md

 ## What you will find here

 A series of Jupyter notebooks introducing Python and machine learning
-  - Python 101: Super basic introduction to basic Python.
+  - Python 101: Super basic introduction to Python.
   - Data Analysis 101: An introduction to Numpy, Scipy and Matplotlib.
 If you have some basic programming experience, especially in Python, you should probably start here.
   - Python 102: Some slightly more advanced techniques that crop up in virtually every real application.
 (In progress.)
   - Machine Learning 101: [ **TODO** ] (Might be combined with Neural networks 101.)